JESUS PLUS NOTHING SAVES YOU

 Likewise, Jesus cannot lie because the truth is His very nature.

-When you believe in Jesus, you receive a new divine nature, your sins are forgiven, you have eternal life and God's wrath is removed forever.
+When you believe in Jesus, you receive a new divine nature, your sins are forgiven, you have eternal life in Heaven, and God's wrath is removed forever.

 "but if we walk in the Light as He Himself is in the Light, we have fellowship with one another, and the blood of Jesus His Son cleanses us from all sin" (1 John 1:7).